 Old emotions steal our present reality.
 By identifying “facts” (I’ll show you how below), and separating them from emotions, you can slowly detach from the painful past.

 In order to move forward on forgiving and stop punishing yourself with emotions of the past, make a list (see, I love my lists!)

 - Think of someone you’d like to forgive.

 - Remember what they did to you and how it made you feel.
-It’s ok during this exercise to dive into emotions and how it made you feel when the trauma, abuse, or betrayal occurred.
+It’s ok during this exercise to dive into emotions and how it made you feel when the trauma, abuse, or betrayal occurred, but choose a less hostile event, one that you can revisit without causing your distress.
 How does it make you feel now?
 How do you feel about that person?

 - Fold or draw a line, dividing a piece of paper into two parts.
 On one side, label it “Emotions” and write down all the emotions that came up in the last step.

 - On the other half of the paper, label it “facts” and write down how this person hurt you.
 What tactics did they use?
 What words did they use?
 Write down any methods you recall, words or phrases, boundaries they consistently overstepped, traits and behaviors reflective of them.
 Describe the situation and how it occurred as if you’re writing a police report.
 Write this part as factual as you can.

 - You can now see before you the difference between emotions and “facts”.
 Facts arm you with wisdom and learning opportunities.
 With the list of facts you can reveal the behaviors, habits, verbal and physical language this person uses.
 Even now when someone triggers old emotions or a loved one in your life hurts your feelings, you can see they are not a real threat if they do not embody these traits.

 - You now have a cheat sheet (a guide) of signs that someone may potentially hurt you.
 Your emotions and pain do not have to be your record-keeper anymore.